 The catch is that science hasn’t yet pinpointed these kinds of processes as being explicitly related to more severe hangovers that supposedly come with age.
 While there’s a ton of research on the short-term and long-term effects of alcohol on health, research on hangovers is limited.
 Studies that attempt to shed some light on whether hangovers actually worsen with age—and why—have, so far, fallen short of a definitive answer.

-Even if you are doing preventative measures like using a hangover pill that works to alleviate hangover symptoms, Many factors still appear to be involved as to why heightened hangover effects may be attributed to age.
+Even if you are doing preventative measures to alleviate hangover symptoms, many factors still appear to be involved as to why heightened hangover effects may be attributed to age.

 1. Fewer liver enzymes